 I’ll begin by pointing out that the decision to have a go at creating a women’s cycling team, or arm of a club, was entirely selfish.
-Actually it’s something I’ve been vaguely attempting to do for years – but this year, it occurred to me that it I was going to do it, I needed to actually make a concerted effort or I’d continue to roll around the crit circuits of the south on my own for another year.
+I was feeling a bit lonely.
+Recruiting a group of local female cyclists was something I’d been vaguely attempting to do for years – but this year, it occurred to me that it I was going to do it, I needed to actually make a concerted effort or I’d continue to roll around the crit circuits of the south on my own for another year.

 Partially inspired by a number of London clubs that have successfully created a women’s racing community (CC London, I’m looking at you), I was keen to bring to life something similar in Surrey.

 From where I was standing, it looked like London was well served for female cyclists being able to find a club which would provide them with both support and team mates.
 Outside of zone 6 (though hilariously Caterham is actually in zone 6, funny story) – we were all spread out, with one or two female racers in every club.
 Those lone racers quite often either continue to attend events on their own, perhaps eventually getting bored, or leave and join a sponsored team.